 My college roommate’s high school sweetheart (take a moment) liked to call out people who were “victims of their own education”; she would have a field day with those who like to apply statistical techniques that don’t belong.

 The purpose of surveys – of data – is to understand the world around us.
 Once we start using data in ways it’s not intended, we have moved into a fictional world.
 Forget Big Data, it may as well be Fake Data.

 At that point, even though we feel better and/or smarter about our rigorous (but completely useless) analysis, we make it impossible for a Man of Action to take the information and do anything with it.

 EPILOGUE: The Absolute HorseShit™ That is StrengthsFinder™

-The Gallup Organization has made sold a bunch of inspirational plaques based on its “StrengthsFinder™” survey.
+The Gallup Organization has made bank selling a inspirational plaques based on its “StrengthsFinder™” survey.
 They market this as an accurate assessment of an individual’s, well, strengths, and how the collective fits together on a team.

 First thing to know, it is complete horseshit.
 It is a fundamentally unsound instrument.

 When people receive assessments – whether it’s StrengthsFinder, Myers-Briggs (less controversial, but still only superficially “accurate”), or “Are You a Rory or a Lorelei?” – they tend to feel they have been accurately described.
 This is called the “Barnum” effect ( named after the “sucker-born-every-minute” guy), or the “acceptance phenomenon”.